Civic & Institutional: Building for the Public Good

 Praxis Role

-Principal as Program Manager at Siegel & Strain Architects
+project Manager at Siegel & Strain Architects

 Key Features

 At the heart of the 7,615-square-foot facility is what may be California's first all-electric greenhouse, a pioneering step forward in sustainable horticultural design.
-The entire project was conceived as an integrated living system, incorporating passive ventilation strategies, efficient hydronic heating, and precise climate zone controls to create an optimal, plant-centric environment.1 The architecture, comprising a metal-framed Headhouse and an aluminum-framed greenhouse, directly supports the Garden's mission to connect people with plants and advance global conservation efforts.8
+The entire project was conceived as an integrated living system, incorporating passive ventilation strategies, efficient hydronic heating, and precise climate zone controls to create an optimal, plant-centric environment.
+The architecture, comprising a metal-framed Headhouse and an aluminum-framed greenhouse, directly supports the Garden's mission to connect people with plants and advance global conservation efforts.

 Right arrow icon - Navigation arrow pointing right for forward movement and next actions